-I just want to start of saying that the ultimate goal for this blog post is to share my story.
-It has been TWO years since I started my paper flower business, and I want to share how it was, how I started and grew, and how did I respond to disappointment and failures.
+It has been a couple years since I started my small paper flower business, and I want to share how it was, how I started and grew, and how did I respond to disappointment and failures.
 I also want to share about what to look forward to when it comes to having a business at home.
 Now, just to throw that out there, I do not have a degree or certificate in business.
 I am speaking through experience and lessons.
 You are more than welcome to disagree with anything or everything I say.
-You may have a different story or you are still building up your story.
+You may have a different story or you are still building up your small business.
 I believe it’s a great thing to learn and relate to others.
-I want my personal story, my experiences, my failures, to become your success!
+I want my at home business story on how Ann Neville Design started, my experiences, my failures, to become your success!

 I was amazed!
-It was ART.
+I remember thinking, how in the world did they make this huge flowers?
+Gasp!
+It's paper!
+What, how, where am I?
+I was literally shocked about this "paper flowers".
+It was... it was ART.
 Later, I began browsing around Pinterest just saving and screen-shooting photos of beautiful backdrops.
+I was hungry to see more and learn more.
 About 2 months later, I made my first set of paper flowers.

 Surprisingly, that response was the first step to my business.
 It was a CHOICE to take that first step.
 For many, it’s the hardest choice.
 We get filled with even more questions like… “What will my business name be?
 What is my goal?
 How can I get people to like my work?
 How will I get orders?
 What if I fail?
 What if this doesn’t work out?”
 These questions and fears are normal to have.

 Fear establishes the limits of your life.
 If you are afraid of failure, you’ll never try anything.
 Bible says to “fear not” 365 times, one for everyday of the year!

 Here is a photo of my daughter on July 16, 2015, with one of my first paper backdrop I had ever made.

 “Those days led to these days” -Christy Wright